 Despite the scarcity of studies on this topic, our results are consistent with those obtained by other researchers.
 A study of 16,000,000 pregnant Japanese women found that smoking cigarettes increased the likelihood of sleep disorders by decreasing sleep duration or sleep quality (Kaneita et al., 2005).
 Similar results were obtained by Danilov et al. (2022) in a study based on the Pittsburgh Sleep Quality Index questionnaire, which is used to diagnose sleep disorders.
 Danilov et al. also showed that pregnant smokers reported poorer sleep quality at the end of pregnancy and that sleep duration remained unchanged throughout pregnancy (Danilov et al., 2022).
 Similarly, in our study, we found that women in the 3rd trimester reported 2 - 3 times higher occurrence of sleep problems, than women in earlier stages of pregnancy.
 Our results are also consistent with the findings by Ohida et al. (2007), who reported a significant relationship between passive smoking and reduced sleep time in pregnant women (Ohida et al., 2007).
+Unfortunately, the previous literature on maternal passive smoking and sleeping problems is highly limited.

 To consider the causes of the existing relationships between premature wakening from sleep in pregnant women and exposure to smoking, several factors should be considered, such as the probable stimulating effect of nicotine on the nervous system (Safa et al., 2020; Yang et al., 2023; O'Callaghan et al., 2019), the presence of smoking-related comorbidities (obstructive sleep apnea, bronchitis, or cough) (Chang et al., 2016), the development of pregnancy (difficulty in adopting a comfortable position, fetal movements, hormonal disturbances) (Pien & Schwab, 2004), and, above all, the environment in which the pregnant woman resides (place of residence and fellow residents).
 Family or friends who suffer from sleep disorders due to smoking can directly affect pregnant women's sleep (Ohida et al., 2007).
 It is worth noting that there may be other direct or indirect causes of too early awakening from sleep that have not been analyzed, and exposure to cigarette smoke masks them or there is a presence of an indirect factor, e.g., cigarette smoke inhalation may increase oxidative stress, leading to awakenings during the night.
 Due to the small number of studies on the subject, the underlying mechanisms that potentially explain sleep abnormalities in pregnant women who smoke passively have not yet been determined.
 To date, studies have largely focused on analyzing the relationship between sleep disorders in smoking pregnant women and the health of the baby, pointing to potential adverse changes in brain function (Kaneita et al., 2005; Shuffrey et al., 2020), or highlighting the association between the presence of anxiety disorders in a smoking mother and sleep problems in the newborn (Fakhari et al., 2012), omitting the aspect of maternal health.
 For this reason, further replication studies are needed to clarify the relationship between passive smoking and sleep, focusing on mother-to-be health.

 Additionally, the appearance of a significant association between passive smoking and not in the case of active smoking, in the context of waking up too early can also be explained by statistical reasons - the number of women who smoke passively vs. active smokers.
 Pregnant women exposed to cigarette smoke were twice as many as pregnant women who smoke actively in the studied sample, which might have impacted the power of the statistical tests.